Aatif70/FocusCue-App/README.md

 ## Overview

-The FocusCue List App is a simple task management application built using SwiftUI and EventKit.
+The FocusCue List App is a simple task management application for iOS built using SwiftUI and EventKit.
 It allows users to create, manage, and delete tasks while synchronizing with the iCloud Calendar.
 The app provides a clean and minimalistic interface, supporting both light and dark modes.

 ## Features